PapenfussLab/proteindj/docs/modes.md

 BindCraft offers more advanced settings and several protocols are available with preset settings.
 If you are trying to design beta-sheeted binders try setting `bc_design_protocol` to `'betasheet'`.
 There is also a protocol for peptide design `bc_design_protocol = 'peptide'`.
 If your target protein has flexible regions you can also try `bc_template_protocol = 'flexible'`, which will allow for larger changes to target protein conformation during binder design iterations.
 As implemented in the BindCraft design pipeline, by default we preserve/fix the sequence of binder residues near the target interface when performing downstream sequence design, but this behaviour can be disabled by setting `bc_fix_interface_residues = false`.

 For more details on BindCraft, see the official BindCraft [GitHub](https://github.com/martinpacesa/BindCraft) and [publication](https://doi.org/10.1038/s41586-025-09429-6).
 Note that since we are skipping the internal MPNN and AF2 prediction steps of BindCraft and using our own implementation, some of the advanced settings and filtering settings described will not be relevant for ProteinDJ.
-Refer to the ProteinDJ [Parameter Guide](docs/parameters.md) and [Filtering Guide](docs/parameters.md/#filtering-parameters) for what options are available here.
+Refer to the ProteinDJ [Parameter Guide](docs/parameters.md) and [Filtering Guide](docs/parameters.md/#filtering-parameters) for which options are available here.

 [⬅️ Back to Main README](../README.md)